Judy Thomas, JD

 Coalition for Compassionate Care of California

-Today, Judy chairs the National POLST (Physician Order for Life Sustaining Treatment) Paradigm Task Force, working to ensure POLST forms are interpreted consistently across the country.
-Judy serves on the Donate Life California advisory board, and is Past President of the California Culture Change Coalition, which was formed to make nursing homes great places to live and work.
+Today, Judy is a Past Chair of the National POLST (Physician Order for Life Sustaining Treatment) Paradigm Task Force, working to ensure POLST forms are interpreted consistently across the country.
+She has served on the Donate Life California advisory board, and is Past President of the California Culture Change Coalition, which was formed to make nursing homes great places to live and work.

 In 2015, Judy was named a Practice Change Leader by the John A. Hartford Foundation.

 Her team at the Coalition for Compassionate Care of California is working to implement palliative care for the Medi-Cal population, advance palliative care research, and to continue to improve care for people nearing the end of life.
 Judy is an expert, sought-out by local and national audiences interested in discussing palliative care, advance care planning, and coalition building to improve care for everyone.